 Create a new account as a customer (not as shop owner).

 Purchase a test-product using PayPal.
 We create a temporary $.50 Test Product for such purposes.
+You were probably emailed the link to the Test Product.

 Create a Wishlist.
 Start a wishlist and add products to it.
 Note that you must have an account on the website to create a wishlist.